What is the Craniosacral Therapy?

 What happens in a treatment?

 During the treatment, I place my hands very gently on your body and listen to see where the restriction, disturbance, and imbalances are.
 The body has its natural rhythm and powerful healing potential.
-By tuning into it, the body gradually unfolds and balances itself.
+By tuning into it, the body gradually unwinds and balances itself.
 Craniosacral therapy is an extremely subtle work but can have a profound effect on the body and mind, integrating the whole person.

 Please wear loose-fitting trousers and bring a clean pair of socks.

 Please give at least 24hours notice if you need to cancel your appointment.
 Missed appointments or cancellations of less than 24hours notice will be charged for the session.

 How does Craniosacral therapy work?

 Tides of the body

 The body is always moving even when it is at rest.
 Our bodies are constantly in motion to keep us alive.
 There are movements of breathing, circulation of blood and lymph, and digestion, etc. But there are even subtler movements, wave-like motions that are always present.
 This is called ‘Tides’ in Craniosacral therapy.
 There are different levels of tides, faster and shallower ones to deeper and much slower tides, just like the tides in the ocean - the surface waves to the deeper currents.
 Maybe you can feel this subtle movement if you rest your hands very gently on someone and listen carefully.

 From Cranium to Sacrum